Elegia/til/iOS/set-up-build-schemes.md

 # Set up build schemes

 Sometimes it happens that the same project may have multiple build targets, each with a different webservice or flag.
 Rather than create a new target, this can be solved with the use of schemes.
-Via the Swift Other Swift Flags settings you can set a flag to indicate which properties the build must use
+Via the Other Swift Flags settings you can set a flag to indicate which properties the build must use.

 I.e. in case the project has two possible builds (one for sales, another for distributors), each with a different webservice: